 When MWRA was created in 1986, 80 employees and 22 vehicles were transferred from MDC to MWRA to support maintenance of the metropolitan waterworks system and the northern sewerage system.
-During the past 21 years, MWRA has invested significantly in new facilities and improved maintenance and repair of the systems.
+Since then, MWRA has invested significantly in new facilities and improved maintenance and repair of the systems.